Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Experiment

 \subsection{Main result}

+The main results will focus on the models' performance on BONAI dataset\cite{a12}.
+This dataset includes 3,000 and 300 images (shape 1024$\times$1024) for train-val and test respectively.

 \cref{tab.1} illustrates big performance difference between each model, but all models are inclined to predict better direction for buildings with longer offset. \{$i, j$\} in the first line represents the length range of ground offset.
-In the first 11 columns, we list out model performance in different length ranges.
+In the first 11 columns, we list model performance in different length ranges.
 The performance of our model exceeds all other models.
-For buildings with offset over 90 pixels, OBM predicts a little worse than LOFT.
+For buildings with offset over 90 pixels, OBM predicts a little worse than LOFT ($VL_{(90,100)}$ increased by 3 pixels).
 This might be caused by the distribution of training data.
+On comprehensive level, OBM dropped $mVL$, $mAL$, $aVL$ and $aA$ by 3.8\%, 33.3\%, 17.0\% and 31.3\% compared with prompt LOFT.
+Moreover, because OBM's mask prediction ability was inherited from SAM, the roof performance of OBM significantly outperforms other models was within estimation.
+For example, roof IoU between predictions and Ground Truth (GT) improved by 12.3\% compared with that of prompt LOFT.

 \cref{tab.22b} shows DNMS algorithms still work well by correcting offset angles.
 While OBM already has a good ability to distinguish offset angles, the improvement of DNMS is limited.
 DNMS algorithms can also improve performance on the new dataset.

-In terms of mask ability, OBM still has a better performance compared with ROI prompt related models.
+DNMS and soft DNMS model can correct \(aAL\) by 0.04-0.44 for different models.
+The improvements are related with the model's direction performance. \eg OBM has a very good directional perception, improvements made by correcting angles using DNMS and soft DNMS are limited ($mAL$ and $aAL$ dropped only around 0.01).
+While these improvements on prompt LOFT and prompt Cascade LOFT are very significant, \eg soft DNMS dropped $mAL$ and $aAL$ by 22.2\% and 28.1\% for prompt LOFT, and consequently $mVL$ and $aVL$ improved.